Mastitis: Signs, symptoms and treatment options

-While mastitis is a scary thing to experience, mothers should not fret.
-Mastitis is a very curable infection and will not affect the breast milk or the breast tissue.
+While it is a scary thing to experience, mothers should not fret.
+Mastitisis a very curable infection and will not affect the breast milk or the breast tissue.
 This infection can be treated by the following:

 If the swelling of the breasts won’t go away immediately, the doctor can make a small incision on the breast in order to manually drain the pus.
 This treatment is very effective and provides almost instant relief.